-We’ve all done it…compared our lives to someone else’s and probably spent money we didn’t really have to try to “keep up.”
-Let’s stop doing this because it can cause overspending and, even worse, lead to debt.
+We’ve all done it…compared our lives to someone else’s, gave in to social pressure, and spent money we didn’t really have to try to “keep up.”
+Let’s stop doing this because it can cause overspending and, even worse, lead to so much debt.

 No financial goals

 Overspending happens when you don’t have financial goals.
 When you don’t have plans for your money, you don’t know what to do with it, so you spend it.